Jacek-Kaleta/DWH_Maker/README.md

 You can:
 - load the script definition from the ".txt" file.
-- load list of fields from ".csv" file  or paste from text.
+- load list of fields from ".csv" file, from ".sql"  or paste them from text.
-- save list of fields to "csv" file
+- save/load list of fields to/form "csv" file
-- load list of saved fields from ".csv" file

 ## How to load the script definition file